An Early Love For the Ancestors

 As a young teen, I became rather obsessed with genealogy research.
 It was all I wanted to do.
 I was a pretty nerdy kid and didn’t have a lot of friends or confidence.
 At the same time, I was a closeted gay teen who was deeply troubled and conflicted about who I was.
 My religious and cultural upbringing did not provide me the opportunity to really understand and express myself; and I carried a lot of guilt, shame, and self-hatred as a result.
 Genealogy research gave me something to feel connected to.
 I discovered a natural gift for problem-solving, teaching others, and retaining amazing amounts of information.
 It gave me confidence, and ultimately, a safe place where I could escape and completely lose myself.

 I never expected to become a professional genealogist.
 It just kind of happened; and I have been grateful ever since.
 In my mid-20s, I was married, but found myself again struggling with confidence and the increasing tension of a bottled-up “self.”
 I needed something new to escape to.
 That’s when I discovered health and fitness, and I dove in!
-For some reason, I thought if I could look like a Men’s Health fitness model that it would somehow give me the confidence to overshadow the stress and mounting pressure from a buried and gagged inner-self.
+For some reason, I thought if I could look like a Men’s Health fitness model that it would somehow give me the confidence to overshadow the stress and mounting pressure from a buried and suffocating inner-self.

 I became obsessed with weight lifting, chronic cardio, supplements, calorie counting, you name it!
 Ideal body composition and physique were my focus.
-I wanted to look awesome--and I did for a time...
+I wanted to look awesome!
+And I did for a time...
 This went on for a few years with consistent maintenance of a body fat percentage in the single digits.
 Then, my work and personal life became more stressful.
 I had intermittent periods of heavy exercise, followed by crashes, weight gain, etc. I didn't sleep well; I lived with heavy amounts of stress, and what mental and emotional health I did have began to fracture.
 Finally, at age 36, I experienced a complete mental breakdown and nearly committed suicide.
 Years of mounting stress and tension about my repressed sexuality were the primary cause, but poor lifestyle habits were also a factor.